core-wg/oscore/draft-ietf-core-object-security.md

 * Recipient IV.
 Byte string containing the context IV to verify messages received.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Recipient Replay Window.
 The replay protection window for messages received.
+This consists of a counter representing the highest validated sequence number received and a list of the lesser sequence numbers within the window that have been received.
+See section 3.4.3 of {{RFC4303}} for an efficient method to implment this.

 The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Base Key.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
 The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how responses are bound to requests.